sudomateo/terraform-training/README.md

 ## Recommended Experience

-This material is designed to be taught in an instructor-led classroom environment.
-While you'll find most of the content and code already present in the material, there are contextual concepts that the instructor is meant to cover in class.

-While this material assumes no prior experience with Terraform, students with the following background will get the most out of the class:
+This material assumes no prior experience with Terraform.
+However, students with the following background will get the most out of the class:

 - Experience provisioning and managing infrastructure such as virtual machines, databases, firewall rules, etc.